 Brief

-Beth runs a celebration cake business out of York — birthdays, weddings, custom orders, and the bestselling chocolate loaf she sells from a hot pink horsebox at Christmas markets.
-By the time she came to me she'd outgrown the only sales channel she had: Instagram DMs.
+Beth runs a celebration cake business out of York, birthdays, weddings, custom orders, and the bestselling chocolate loaf she sells from a hot pink horsebox at Christmas markets.
+By the time she came to me she had outgrown the only sales channel she had: Instagram DMs.

 With a fast-growing following, half her potential orders were going unanswered.
-Bespoke cake requests took days of back-and-forth in the inbox.
+Bespoke requests took days of back-and-forth in the inbox.
 Market and event bookings lived in a notebook.
 The brand looked sharp on Instagram and felt amateur everywhere else.
-The brief was simple to state and harder to build: turn the website into the actual sales channel, replace the DMs as the customer entry point, and let Beth get her time back to bake.
+The brief: turn the site into the sales channel, replace the DMs as the entry point, and give Beth her evenings back.

 Approach